KMRRingQA/KellyCriterionModded/README.md

   after differentiating and simplifying we find that the maximum turning point, or the derivatives' root of interest, is found using the expression:<br><br>

   <img src="https://render.githubusercontent.com/render/math?math=\frac{-\sqrt{\LWp-\LWp^{2}}-\W\p%2B\W}{\p-1}"><br>

+  this is the maximum expected value.
+Betting higher than this amount is never correct.
+Betting at this amount is only correct if the portfolio is so large that the amount is at or above the Kelly Criterium.
+In most cases, the Kelly Criterium will be significantly lower.
 </details>
 <details>
   <summary>Vanilla Kelly Criterion</summary>